Our mission, your input, my promise

 Posted

-I started out in the trade at a small weekly newspaper not much different than this one.
-It was there I learned that the job of reporting is much more than just writing stories about whatever may have happened that week.
-It requires paying close attention to what people really care about, engaging with the full range of personalities that populate the community, and uncovering truths about how they all interact with one another.
-To be effective at this, you need an inquiring mind, and ability to synthesize conflicting facts and confidence in your own judgment.
-A robust sense of humor helps, and so does a healthy dose of humility.
+I started in the trade at a small weekly newspaper much like this one.
+I learned there that the job is much more than writing stories about whatever may have happened that week.
+It requires paying close attention to what readers care about, including the full range of personalities that populate the community, and investigating the facts behind issues of concern.

 Several weeks ago, this paper ran an editorial describing its mission this way:

 In return, this is my promise to you: I will be curious, open-minded and interested in your point of view.
 I will seek your opinion and value it.
-I won’t wait for news you care about to come to me.
-I will instead go out and look for it.
-In the coming weeks and months, I will be reaching out to introduce myself to as many of you as I possibly can.
-If I haven’t met you already, I hope to soon.
+I will investigate the issues that concern you and pursue answers to your questions.

+So if I haven’t met you already, I hope to soon.
+And I invite you to come to me with ideas for stories you think our paper should cover.
 You can find me the old-fashioned way, and stop by our office at 8434 Germantown Avenue.
-(We ask that you are vaccinated or wear a mask when you come in.)
-You can also reach me at: 215-248-8802, carla@chestnuthilllocal.com, Twitter: @TheCHLocal or Facebook.com/ChestnutHillLocal.
+Or you can reach me at 215-248-8802, carla@chestnuthilllocal.com, Twitter: @TheCHLocal or Facebook.com/ChestnutHillLocal.

 Last, and perhaps most important: Our first responsibility is to get the facts straight.
 As journalists, we strive to ensure that everything we print is accurate and true.
 Still, we are human and we will make mistakes.
 When we do, please let us know.
 You will not be bothering us or hurting our feelings.
 You will be helping us make your paper the best it can be.

-I look forward to working with you to nurture this newspaper that serves you, our readers, and this wonderful place we all call home.
+I look forward to working with you to nurture this newspaper that serves you, our readers, and this wonderful place we call home.

 Carla Robinson